EgoMoose/Articles/3d triangles/3D triangles.md

 end
 ```

-When you put everything together you have a way to position and properly size two wedges to fit into any triangle!
+When you put everything together, you have a way to position and properly size two wedges to fit into any triangle!

 ![img6](imgs/img6.gif)